 A Walk In The Woods, GIA Publications.
 In my house, this collection was almost immediately dubbed “The Stanley Book” because the opening piece, “Stanislaus,” is inspired by a character in stories we used to (and occasionally still do) tell the kids at bedtime.
 Contents: Stanislaus – Mockingbird – Dance of the Sycamores – Clouds on the Mountain – A Winter’s Walk – Starlit Lullaby – Lluvia Colores

 Come To The Manger, WLP.
-I wanted to play Christmas carols that were fun and interesting without losing the original carol.
+I wanted to play Christmas carols that were fun and interesting without losing the traditional beauty of the original carol.
 So I wrote these.
 Contents: Lo, How a Rose E’er Blooming – O Come, Little Children – I Saw Three Ships/Bring a Torch, Jeanette, Isabella – Sing We Now of Christmas – What Child Is This? – Angels from the Realms of Glory/Angels We Have Heard on High.
-(Links to WLP’s recordings of the pieces.)

-Available at J. W. Pepper (download or hard copy) and at Winzer Press (hard copy only).
+Available at Sheet Music Plus, J. W. Pepper (download or hard copy), Winzer Press (hard copy only).
 It’s often hard to find music that students can play as conceived, because so much of flute literature is for flute and piano.
 The great thing about duets is that students can learn them in full with their teachers.
 They can practice ensemble–leadership, pitch, and phrasing–within the context of a weekly lesson, without having to find a pianist and schedule rehearsals.

-The great thing about these duets is that they’re tuneful and fun, covering a range of playing levels, and the parts are equal–meaning there’s not one interesting part and one boring accompaniment.
-They’re constantly trading roles.
+The great thing about these crowd-pleasers is that they’re tuneful and fun, covering a range of playing levels, and the parts are equal in interest and difficulty, sharing melodic and accompaniment roles.

 These duets give students a chance to learn a piece in its full incarnation, as well as work on ensemble skills, within their ordinary lesson time.
 They can also be used in a contest situation where there is no requirement to work from a prescribed list.